 Financial aid is determined based on the year and campus of enrollment.

 - Years 1 and 4 - Complete the FAFSA with SUNY Poly Title IV/School Code (011678)

 - Years 2 and 3 - Complete the FAFSA with SECON Title IV/School Code (006461)

-Merit scholarships awarded by SUNY Poly are applicable to Year 1 of the partnership only (applied towards SUNY Poly’s cost of attendance), unless otherwise stated.
-Students have the opportunity to apply for SECON scholarships for Years 2 and 3 after the first semester of nursing is successfully completed.
+Merit scholarships awarded by SUNY Poly are applicable to Years 1 and 4 of the program (applied towards SUNY Poly’s cost of attendance), unless otherwise stated.
+Students have the opportunity to apply for SECON scholarships for Years 2 and 3 after the first semester of nursing at SECON is successfully completed.